supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-03.md

-## Exercise 3: Enable Backup for the Contoso application
+# Exercise 3: Enable Backup for the Contoso application

-Duration: 30 minutes
+### Estimated Duration: 60 minutes

 In this exercise, you will use Azure Backup to enable backup for the Contoso application.
 You will configure backup for both the web tier VMs and the SQL Server database.

+### Objectives
+In this exercise, you will complete the following tasks:
+   - Task 1: Create the Azure Backup resources.
+   - Task 2: Enable Backup for the Web tier.
+   - Task 3: Enable Backup for the SQL Server tier.

 ### Task 1: Create the Azure Backup resources

-Azure Backup and Azure Site Recovery are implemented using the same Azure resource type, the Recovery Services Vault.
-However, for Azure Backup the vault must be deployed to the same region as the resources being protected, in this case the primary site.
-In contrast, for Azure Site Recovery the vault was deployed to the secondary region.
 In this task, you will create the vault in the primary region for use by Azure Backup.

 1. From the Azure portal, search and select **Recovery Services Vault** then select **Create**.

     ![Screenshot of the Backup and Site Recovery Screen with the Create button selected.](images1/E3T1S1upd.png "Backup and Site Recovery Screen Create Button")

-2. Complete the **Recovery Services Vault** blade using the following inputs, then select **Review and Create**, followed by **Create**:
+1. Complete the **Recovery Services Vault** blade using the following inputs, then select **Review and Create**, followed by **Create**:

     - **Resource Group**: **ContosoRG1 (1)**
     - **Name**: **BackupRSV (2)**